Agriculture Loans

 (All applicants for Beginning Farmer loans must have participated in the business operations of a farm for at least three years).
 If the applicant is an entity, all members must be related by blood or marriage, and all entity members must be eligible Beginning Farmers.

-The FSA also offers down payment assistance for Beginning Farmers and socially disadvantaged farmers in purchasing a farm.
+The FSA also offers down payment assistance for Beginning Farmers and socially disadvantaged farmers when purchasing a farm.
 Retiring farmers may use this program to transfer their land to future generations.

 FSA Guaranteed Loan Program